 A few years ago, the editor of a gun magazine, needing an illustration for an article on the M16 rifle, pulled a photo from its archives, one released by the U.S. Army in January, 1967.
 It was a striking black and white photo of a young soldier, and the editor, wondering whether the soldier had survived the war, Googled the name printed on the back – David Leo Reeve, of Hurricane, Utah.
 Discovering that he had not survived, and noting that the photo had been taken only two days before the soldier’s death, the editor realized it was probably the last photo ever taken of the young man, and he wondered whether the family knew about it.

-A researcher with the magazine discovered that David had been buried in Hurricane, and called the cemetery there, who soon put the researcher in touch with Tom Hirschi, the town’s mayor and David’s old friend.
+A researcher with the magazine discovered that David had been buried in Hurricane, and called the cemetery there, a representative of which soon put the researcher in touch with Tom Hirschi, the town’s mayor and David’s old friend.
 Tom gave the researcher the name and number of David’s younger brother – a man born after David’s death.
 That brother was Paul Reeve, professor of history at the University of Utah, and a friend of Keepapitchinin.
 Paul confirmed that this was a photograph which the Reeve family did not have, and the magazine’s editor kindly sent a scan.